Justin-K-Ellis/dashing/README.md

-# dashing
+# Dashing!
-A dashboard example
+This is a mock dashboard (design only).